Knoxville Amputations Attorney

 - Delayed treatment.
 Limb tissue could have died because doctors did not treat your condition (like diabetes) early enough.

-If you suspect that your limb loss was unnecessary, contact Brezina Law.
+If you suspect that your limb loss was unnecessary, contact Atkins Brezina, PLLC.
 We can review your medical history and meet with experts who can review whether the doctor made the right diagnosis.
 Sometimes, it’s reasonable for trained doctors to disagree with each other about the right course of action.
 But in other cases, a doctor might have failed to follow the correct standard of care and made a preventable error.

 Compensation for Limb Loss